groupdocs-editor/GroupDocs.Editor-Products/content/editor/java/ppt.md

         - icon: "far fa-file-powerpoint"
           title: " About PPT File Format"
           content: |
             A file with PPT extension represents PowerPoint file that consists of a collection of slides for displaying as SlideShow.
 It specifies the Binary File Format used by Microsoft PowerPoint 97-2003.
 A PPT file can contain several different types of information such as text, bulleted points, images, multimedia and other embedded OLE objects.
-Microsoft came up with newer file format for PowerPoint, known as PPTX, from 2007 onwards that is based on Office OpenXML and is different from this binary file format.
+Microsoft came up with newer file format for PowerPoint, known as PPTX, from 2007 onward that is based on Office OpenXML and is different from this binary file format.

           link: "https://docs.fileformat.com/presentation/ppt/"